-Again, significant variance hids from view in these types of visualizations.
+Again, significant variance are hidden from view in these types of visualizations.
 Here the first two principal components only capture the first 4.8 and 3 percent of variance respectively, much lower than the variance I capture in the Yujing vs. Jingshi comparison.
 But the text classifier does not operate on the principal components and can leverage all of the untransformed data.
 Somewhat surprisingly, the Jinpingmei vs. Water Margin model’s accuracy is admirably high.
 Using ten-fold cross validation, the models are 91 percent accurate.
 The following confusion table illustrates the results of applying the model to the validation set: